-Richard Scudamore, the Chief Executive of the Premier League nearly lost his job.
-He sent emails to colleagues that his PA found offensive, so she disclosed them to the media because she felt “demeaned and humiliated” by them.
-They weren’t referring to her or about her, but they were sexist and derogatory towards women, even though Scudamore tried to excuse himself that they were jokes.
+Richard Scudamore, the Chief Executive of the Premier League nearly lost his job last year.
+He sent emails to colleagues that his PA found offensive.
+She disclosed them to the media because she felt “demeaned and humiliated” by them.
+They weren’t about her or referred to her, but they were “sexist and derogatory towards women”.
+Scudamore’s defence was that they were private and that they were “jokes”.

 These days many people are arguing that such emails can’t be private because you have used school time and school equipment to produce them.
 But I think this is unreasonable.